 There are good reasons you might want YouTube to remember what you’re watching.
 Logging the videos you’ve watched improves your recommendations and makes sure you can easily get back to that hilarious sketch clip you enjoyed several weeks ago.
 However, if you share your device with someone else, activating incognito mode on Google’s video platform might help you keep your watch history private.

 [Related: Why YouTube is hiding dislikes on videos]

 If you’re using the mobile app, tap your profile picture (top right), then choose Turn on Incognito mode.
 Your personalized recommendations and quick links to places like your home address will disappear, and the app won’t save anything you do in this mode.
-To exit, tap the incognito mode button (top right) and choose Turn off Incognito mode.
+To exit, tap the incognito mode button (top right) and hit Turn off Incognito mode.

-On Netflix on the web or on mobile, click your profile picture (top right), then Account, your name, and View next to Viewing activity.
-Click the hide button (on the right) to remove something from your record—it won’t show up as recently viewed or affect your recommendations.
+On Netflix on the web click your profile picture (top right), then Account.
+Choose your profile, open Profile & Parental Controls, and then Viewing Activity.
+Click the hide button (on the right) to remove something from your record—you can hide individual episodes or entire shows.
+If you want to absolutely hide your viewing history, just select Hide all.
+Whatever items you remove won’t show up as recently viewed or affect your future recommendations.

 If you’re using Hulu on the web, scroll down the Home page to find the Continue watching section and click View all.
 You’ll see a tiled view of all the shows and movies you’ve played on the platform—click the three-dot menu next to an item you want out of your viewing history and choose Remove.
 When it comes to shows, you won’t be able to remove specific episodes, and if you’ve watched every episode of a series, it won’t appear on the list because Hulu doesn’t save a history of the movies and shows you’ve completed.